Technologicat/unpythonic/README.md

         with testset("inner 3"):  # an empty testset is considered 100% passed.
             pass

+    with testset("integration"):
+        try:
+            import blargly
+        except ImportError:
+            error["blargly not installed, cannot test integration with it."]
+        else:
+            ... # blargly integration tests go here

     with testset(postproc=terminate):
         test[2 * 2 == 5]  # fails, terminating the nearest dynamically enclosing `with session`
         test[2 * 2 == 4]  # not reached
 ```

 We provide the low-level syntactic constructs `test[]`, `test_raises[]` and `test_signals[]`, with the usual meanings.
-The last one is for condition system support; see `unpythonic.conditions`.
+The last one is for testing code that uses conditions and restarts; see `unpythonic.conditions`.

+The test macros also come in block variants, `with test`, `with test_raises`, `with test_signals`.

+We provide the helper macros `fail[message]` and `error[message]` for producing unconditional failures or errors.
+These can be useful e.g. if a test reached a line that should be unreachable, or when an optional dependency for an integration test is not installed.

-As usual in test frameworks, the testing constructs behave somewhat like `assert`, with the difference that a failed or errored test will not abort the whole unit (unless explicitly asked to do so).
+As usual in test frameworks, the testing constructs behave somewhat like `assert`, with the difference that a failure or error will not abort the whole unit (unless explicitly asked to do so).

 The `with session()` is optional.
 The human-readable session name is also optional, used for display purposes only.
 The session serves two roles: it provides an exit point for `terminate`, and defines an implicit top-level `testset`.

 Tests can optionally be grouped into testsets.
 Each `testset` tallies passed, failed and errored tests within it, and displays the totals when it exits.
 Testsets can be named and nested.

 Testsets also provide the option to locally install a `postproc` handler that gets a copy of each failure or error in that testset (and by default, any of its inner testsets), after the failure or error has been printed.
 In nested testsets, the dynamically innermost `postproc` wins.
+A failure is an instance of `unpythonic.syntax.testutil.TestFailure`, and an error is an instance of `unpythonic.syntax.testutil.TestError`.
+Both inherit from `unpythonic.syntax.testutil.TestingException`.

 If you want to set a default global `postproc`, which is used when no local `postproc` is in effect, see the `TestConfig` bunch of constants in `unpythonic.test.fixtures`.
 It also contains some other configuration options.

 The `with testset` construct comes with one other important feature.
 The nearest dynamically enclosing `with testset` catches any stray exceptions or signals that occur within its dynamic extent, but outside a test.
 In case of an uncaught signal, the error is reported, and the testset resumes.
 In case of an uncaught exception, the error is reported, and the testset terminates (because the exception model does not support resuming).

+Catching of uncaught *signals*, in both the low-level `test` constructs and the high-level `testset`, can be disabled using `with catch_signals(False)`.
+This is useful in testing code that uses conditions and restarts; sometimes allowing a signal (e.g. from `unpythonic.conditions.warn`) to remain uncaught is the right thing to do.

 We provide a custom testing framework, because `unpythonic` is effectively a language extension.
-This was somewhat inspired by [Julia](https://julialang.org/)'s [`Test` package](https://docs.julialang.org/en/v1/stdlib/Test/) (in the standard library).
+Inspired by [Julia](https://julialang.org/)'s standard-library [`Test` package](https://docs.julialang.org/en/v1/stdlib/Test/).
 </details>

 <details><summary>let: expression-local variables.</summary>